-Figure 1: Relative total density of the commercial catch of southern blue whiting by location, from Trawl-Catch-Effort-Processing-Record (TCEPR) and Electronic Reporting (ERS) data 1990-2020.
+Figure 1: Relative total density of the commercial catch of southern blue whiting by location, from Trawl-Catch-Effort-Processing-Record (TCEPR) and Electronic Reporting (ERS) data over the period 1990-2022.
 Depth contours are at 250, 500, and 1000 m.